samer-habash/jenkins-repo-upload-S3/README.md

 1) Used Pull SCM for Jenkins every 2 minites, I did not use post-commit webhook since my jenkins is on my local machine.

-2) Used Kubernetes-Plugin with a small size 102 MB of an alpine aws-cli v2 installed.
+2) Used Kubernetes-Plugin with a small size 102 MB of an alpine aws-cli v2 installed because version 1 uses python 2.7 and it will be deprecated.

 3) Docker Hub image : samer1984/aws-cli-alpine:v1